Skip to main content

 Interactive Pain Lecture Series

-This series consists of 18 1-hour sessions.
-Lectures will take place on the second and fourth Wednesdays of the month, during the spring and fall.
+This spring lecture series consists of 10 1-hour sessions.
+Lectures will take place on the second and fourth Wednesdays of the month from 3 to 4 p.m.
+ET.
 Each session will be a hybrid of in-person participation on the NIH campus and online remote participation.
-An outline of the session’s presentation will be made available to the registered audience at the beginning of the week the presentation will take place.
+An outline of each upcoming session’s presentation will be made available to the registered audience 2 days prior to the session.

-Each 20- to 25-minute session will consist of a presentation made by one or two presenters, covering curriculum topics.
-A panel discussion and Q&A from the audience will follow the presentation.
+Each 60-minute session will consist of a 25- to 30-minute presentation delivered by one or two presenters, who will describe and review specific pain topics.
+A panel discussion and Q&A with the audience will follow the presentation for the remainder of the hour.
 Volunteer postbacs will introduce the topics, presenters, and discussants, as well as moderate the discussions.
-Those attending in person as well as those attending remotely will be invited to participate.
+Those attending in person as well as those attending remotely are invited to participate in the discussion to reflect the truly interactive nature of this course.

 Contact Dr. Misha Backonja at misha.backonja@nih.gov for more information.